 money to the value of the prize goods will be shared equally among all the winners in place of the prize goods.

-[Clause 8 amended in Gazette 16 May 1997 p.
+[Clause 8 amended by Gazette 16 May 1997 p.
 2394.]

 9. Prizes paid as soon as practicable

 Prizes awarded for each game of bingo will be paid as soon as practicable after the conclusion of that game.